 - Any kind of “best seller” terminology that’s suggestive commentary

-Shoppers tend to rely heavily on bullet points to get the product information they want.
+Shoppers tend to rely heavily on bullets to get the product information they want.
 These are also the key product features.
 They can be found under the descriptions.
 These are the second most important factor in helping shoppers find your product.
-Make your bullet points as descriptive as possible to increase sales.
+Make your bullets as descriptive as possible to increase sales.

-Follow these rules when you craft your bullet points:
+Follow these rules when you craft your points:

-- Start each bullet point with a capital letter.
+- Start each one with a capital letter.